-Okay so this hidden little gem is definitely a place we love to champion, our blue mountains tour guide recommend this bakery and we thought that we would check it out.
+Okay, so this hidden little gem is a place we love to champion, our blue mountains tour guide recommend this bakery, and we thought that we would check it out.

 I chose a steak, bacon and cheese pie and Lee chose a chicken, leek and mushroom pie, ooo they looked so tempting in their display can and I certainly wasn’t disappointed with mine.

-Mine was definitely a proper pie, It had big chunks of meat, the gravy was sweet and salty at the same time and the pastry, ooo really buttery crispy and perfectly cooked.
-It was a little brower then it should of been but that didn’t stop my month is just salivating at just the thought of it.
+Mine was a proper pie, It had big chunks of meat, the gravy was sweet and salty at the same time and the pastry, ooo really buttery crispy and perfectly cooked.
+It was a little browner then it should have been, but that didn’t stop my mouth is just salivating at just the thought of it.

 We also indulged in a chocolate tart, a crisp shell filled with chocolate ganache, we not sure it was worth the price tag but it was tasty.

 I love what they stand for though; it’s clear from the bakery itself that they take pride in what they do.